DeepShikhasanu/employee-directory/README.md

 A responsive and interactive employee directory web interface built with HTML, CSS, JavaScript, and Freemarker templates.

+## 🌍 Live Deployment
+The application is deployed and available at:  👉 https://employee-d.netlify.app/

 ## Features

 - *Employee Management*